 By having so many different options in their catalogue, they are able to satisfy the needs of numerous different clients.
 That is why you can find a YKK zipper in pretty much any store, from Nike to Gucci.

 YKK is also one of the few zipper companies that is able to manufacture an entirely waterproof zipper that will actually perform as well as you need them to.
 This is something brands can’t get from cheap companies – it costs a lot of money to design and manufacture these zippers, and that’s why items with waterproof zippers tend to have pretty high price tags on them.

-There is a myriad of zipper manufacturers in the world, but most companies are so small that they don’t even pose a threat to YKK.
+There are a myriad of zipper manufacturers in the world, but most companies are so small that they don’t even pose a threat to YKK in terms of quality.
 They’re kind of like the smartphone manufacturers you’ve never heard of, and YKK is Apple.
 Well, SBS is Samsung in this scenario – a fast-growing company that is YKK’s largest competitor.

-SBS is a fairly new company; they were founded in 1984 in China.
-And the reason why they managed to pull ahead as YKK’s biggest competitor is the Chinese market – YKK hadn’t expanded there until the 90s.
-SBS is still ahead in the vast Chinese market, but YKK is investing heavily into development of new technologies, which allows them to be ahead in the overall game.
+Compared to YKK, SBS is a fairly new company; they were founded in 1984 in China.
+And the reason why they managed to pull ahead as YKK’s biggest competitor in the Chinese market – YKK hadn’t expanded there until the 90s.
+SBS is still ahead in the vast Chinese market, but YKK is investing heavily in development of new technologies, which allows them to be ahead in the overall game.